-$$\Delta g = g{t1} - g{t0} = \sum{i=1}^{N} \Delta g_i = \sum{i=1}^{N} \frac{Gm_i}{r_i^2} \sin\theta$$ (1)
+$$\Delta g = g{t1} - g{t0} = \sum{i=1}^{N} \Delta g_i = \sum{i=1}^{N} \frac{Gm_i}{r_i^2} \sin\theta,$$ (1)

-where Δg_i is the vertical component of the gravitational change at each element i (i ranging from 1 to N = 28 in Fig. 2b) considered as a point-mass (Fig. 2c) of mass m_i located at a distance r_i from the gravimeter, and G is the universal gravitational constant.
-Note that the gravitational attraction of any element decreases with the square of the distance between this element and the site where gravity is measured, so that the distance of the mass redistribution can be a strong limiting factor to measure significant gravity changes.
+where Δg_i is the vertical component of the gravitational change at each element i (i ranging from 1 to N = 28 in Fig. 2b) considered as a point mass (Fig. 2c) of mass m_i located at a distance r_i from the gravimeter, and G is the universal gravitational constant.
+Note that the gravitational attraction of any element decreases with the square of the distance between this element and the site where gravity is measured so that the distance of the mass redistribution can be a strong limiting factor in measuring significant gravity changes.
 Note also how the angle θ between the point mass and the site where gravity is measured contributes to the gravity effect.
-The gravity effect is maximum when the point mass is at the vertical of the site, negative if above the site, positive if below.
-If the point mass is exactly at the horizontal with the gravimeter sensor, then the gravity effect cancels.
-The effects of the angle and the distance are shown in Fig. 2d and 2e, for a general case and for one actual site of the survey, respectively.
-Point-mass simplification is ideal to grasp the concept of gravimetry but it is not suitable for precise quantifications aimed to in this study.
-All gravity modelling will thus be done using rectangular prism modelling (Nagy, 1966), which is the most appropriate way to compute the gravity effect of surface changes measured by photogrammetry.
+The gravity effect is maximum when the point mass is at the vertical of the site, negative if above the site and positive if below.
+If the point mass is exactly at the horizontal with the gravimetric sensor, then the gravity effect is null.
+The effects of the angle and the distance are shown in Fig. 2d and e for a general case and for one actual site of the survey, respectively.
+Point-mass simplification is ideal to grasp the concept of gravimetry, but it is not suitable for the precise quantifications that are the aim of this study.
+All gravity modeling will thus be done using rectangular prism modeling (Nagy, 1966), which is the most appropriate way to compute the gravity effect of surface changes measured by photogrammetry.

 After introducing the study area, we describe the gravimetry and photogrammetry surveys that we conducted, together with our data processing workflow.
 We then show the results of both methods and interpret them jointly in order to retrieve the mass of sediment redistributed in this area from 2015 to 2017.
-We eventually discuss the benefits and limits of this method.
+We eventually discuss the benefits and limitations of this method.